 The award was granted based on the work the SNA does with the Period of Purple Crying, an initiative supported by the CDC in hopes of reducing incidences of Shaken Baby Syndrome.

-BC Muskegon campus SNA students work closely with BC Muskegon SNA Faculty Advisor, Kelly Martin, and Injury Prevention Coordinator at Mercy Health, Holly Alway, in supporting Period of Purple Crying.
+Baker College Muskegon campus SNA students work closely with Baker College Muskegon SNA Faculty Advisor, Kelly Martin, and Injury Prevention Coordinator at Mercy Health, Holly Alway, in supporting Period of Purple Crying.

 SNA seniors are represented by:

-Jadyn Midkiff, President of the SNA Board at BC Muskegon
+- Jadyn Midkiff, President of the SNA Board at Baker College Muskegon

-Amanda Moran, Co-Vice President of the SNA Board at BC Muskegon
+- Amanda Moran, Co-Vice President of the SNA Board at Baker College Muskegon

 Senior Muskegon Campus nursing students have worked most closely with the Period of Purple Crying Initiative to date, and are currently supporting underclassmen to step into their roles upon graduation.